samyadeepbasu/home/_pages/about.md

 News
 ======
+ (July 2023): Excited to announce two new projects : (i) Improving CLIP using knowledge distillation from diffusion models; (ii) Benchmark for text-guided  image editing methods!

  (June 2023): Started internship at Adobe Research!
-Working on understanding text-to-image generative models!
+Working on interpretability + model editing for text-to-image generative models!

  (April 2023): Our new pre-print on PEFT modules for few-shot fine-tuning is on [arXiv](https://arxiv.org/abs/2304.01917)!